SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 This phrase aims to retrieve research about the sustainable use of terrestrial and freshwater ecosystems and their services.
 For better recall, some ecosystem services are specified, most of these found from the UN HLPF Background note for SDG 15 (<a>[UN-DESA/DSDG et al. 2018](#f4)</a>), UN topic page for Forests (<a id="forests">[UN DESA n.d.a](#f5)</a>) and SDG indicator metadata for indicator 15.3.1 (<a id="SDGmetarep">[UN Statistics Division 2022](#f3)</a>; https://unstats.un.org/sdgs/metadata/files/Metadata-15-03-01.pdf).

-The elements of this phrase are *sustainability/sustainable use + natural resources/ecosystem services*.
-It is limited by the exclusion of `marine` habitats (except when a **terrestrial or freshwater term** is mentioned) and some other terms which were detected to bring irrelevant results. `KBAs` are combined with a string of species terms to exclude other meanings of the acronym KBA.
+The elements of this phrase are *sustainable use approaches OR sustainable use + ecosystems/ecosystem services*.
+It is limited by the exclusion of `marine` habitats (except when a **terrestrial or freshwater term** is mentioned) and some other terms which were detected to bring irrelevant results.

+The acronym `KBA` (for key biodiversity area) was removed as it only causes noise.

 Some ecosystem services mentioned in indicator 15.3.1 metadata were not included in the phrase because they would be likely to return many results which are not relevant to the SDG 15:
 * Cultural heritage